briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

         rescue personnel, or emergency medical services personnel of the state or the political subdivision.

-    2. _(2)_ “School” means any school operated by a board of education or any school for which the state board of education prescribes minimum standards under Ohio R.C.
+    2. _(2)_ "School" means any school operated by a board of education or any school for which the state board of education prescribes minimum standards under Ohio R.C.
 3301.07, whether or not any instruction, extracurricular activities, or training provided by the school is being conducted at the time a violation of this section is committed.

-    3. _(3)_ “Weapon of mass destruction” means any of the following:
+    3. _(3)_ "Weapon of mass destruction" means any of the following:

         1. _(A)_ Any weapon that is designed or intended to cause death or serious physical harm through the release, dissemination, or impact of